ausmeyer/intro-biostats-epi/index.md

  - Goodness-of-fit
  - Test of independence
 > - Goodness-of-fit
- - \(H_0\): The number of cases occuring in a subgroup is consistent with expected
+ - \(H_0\): The number of cases occuring in a subgroup is consistent with random expectation
- - \(H_A\): The number of cases occuring in a subgroup is not consistent with expected
+ - \(H_A\): The number of cases occuring in a subgroup is not consistent with random expectation
 > - Test of independence
  - \(H_0\): Categorical variable A and categorical variable B are independent
  - \(H_A\): Categorical variable A and categorical variable B are not independent